Home » City Guide » , ,

 The arrival of apples and pears signals the start of fall.
 Look out for Gravenstein and Pink Lady apples and Bartlett pears.
 Persimmons and pomegranates appear in late September and pick up in October and November when juicy citrus fruit crops come in.

-Find more of what’s in season and check out Foodwise (formerly CUESA), SF Environment Department‘s Farmers Markets List, or Pacific Coast Farmers’ Market Association to find a farmers market near you.
+Find more about what’s in season and check out Foodwise (formerly CUESA), SF Environment Department‘s Farmers Markets List, or Pacific Coast Farmers’ Market Association to find a farmers market near you.

 Apple Picking

 Want fresh fall produce?
 It doesn’t get any fresher than straight from the tree.
 Get out of the city and head to a local farm to pick your own apples.
-Peak apple-picking season is typically September and October; however, due to the past 2023 winter conditions, the fruit may be a little late this year.
+Peak apple-picking season near the Bay Area is typically September and October.
+But don’t wait – many people who wait until later in the season are disappointed that many varieties have slim pickings.

 Apple-A-Day Ratzlaff Ranch